mbrenman/GeoDataModeling/README.md

                   banner file, so it is not the number of addresses, but more the amount of data in the table.
 It can then be combined after both sets are geocoded
+                  The File_Splitter module is created for easily splitting a file into many smaller files while keeping the header intact for every file.

     Problem: ArcMap doesn't know which field to use for "Street or Intersection"
         Solution: The standard field name that is added with the fixed address